 Deaths from fake pills with fentanyl are surging across the country and right here in our own school district.
-In the past 18 months, we've lost several students to fentanyl-related poisonings — teenagers who had hopes and dreams and plans.
+In 2020-21 we lost several students to fentanyl-related poisonings — teenagers who had hopes and dreams and plans.
 These teenagers had families who loved them and are still coming to grips with their losses.

-Teens are purchasing what they think are OxyContin, Percoset or Xanax pills via social media, but drug dealers are making these fake pills with the cheaper, stronger and more deadly synthetic drug called fentanyl to increase their profits.
+Teens are purchasing what they think are OxyContin, Percoset, Adderall or Xanax pills via social media, but drug dealers are making these fake pills with the cheaper, stronger and more deadly synthetic drug called fentanyl to increase their profits.
 Fentanyl is up to 50 times more potent than heroin and 100 times more potent than morphine.
 Fentanyl is odorless, tasteless and colorless.
 Teens never know what they’re getting.
 One pill can kill them.
 One pill.

-The Centers for Disease Control and Prevention issued a health alert in December 2020 because of an increase in synthetic opioids that hit the western United States — and the Interstate 5 corridor, in particular.
-Already this year in Washington County, the Westside Interagency Narcotics Team has seized more than 17,000 pills with most suspected as counterfeit “M30" Oxycodone pills.
-In all of 2020, the team seized fewer than 14,000 pills.
-Learn more about the regional crisis.
+In December 2020, the Centers for Disease Control and Prevention issued a health alert because of an increase in synthetic opioids that hit the western United States — and the Interstate 5 corridor, in particular.